Dec 14, 2010

 ROBERT: This is a real problem for a lot of people ...

-ROBERT: By quoting him to him.
+ROBERT: ... by quoting him to him.

 ROBERT: You write—I don't know if it's in this book or some other, "The total amount of suffering per year in the natural world is beyond all decent contemplation.
 During the minute it takes me to compose the sentence, thousands of animals are being eaten alive, others are running for their lives, whimpering with fear.
 Others are slowly being devoured from within by rasping parasites.
 Thousands of all kinds are dying of starvation, thirst, disease.
 It must be so.
 If there's ever a time of plenty, this very fact will automatically lead to an increase in population until the natural state of starvation and misery is restored." [shudders]